 We know that providing spay/neuter for owned and street animals greatly improves two major animal issues in Mexico, overpopulation and homelessness!
 Preventing more puppies and kittens from being born to suffer and perish on the streets is our main mission in Mexico.
 PPR is funding clinics that offer free spay/neuter services to owners and rescuers of street animals, and providing a solution to companion animal homelessness.

 When PPR started rescuing Mexico dogs in 2008, we partnered with Isla Animals on the island of Isla Mujeres.
 From there we grew our partnerships to include Coco’s Animal Welfare (Playa del Carmen) & Tierra de Animals (Cancun).

-Our current clinic project started in 2017 in the Cristo Rey neighborhood of Playa del Carmen, Mexico.
-Each month we provide free surgeries and vet care with the goal of fixing all 350 animals of Cristo Rey in 2017.
+Our current clinic projects started in 2017 in the Cristo Rey neighborhood and in 2018 in the Inn-House neighborhood of Playa del Carmen, Mexico.
+Each month we provide free surgeries and vet care with the goal of fixing EVERY dog and cat in need!

 How can you help?